Vanilla Simple Syrup

 vanilla syrup with a cutting board and vanilla beans

-Homemade Vanilla Syrup recipe
+About this Homemade Vanilla Syrup recipe

 But sometimes I don’t want to make the trek out to our nearest one.
-And sometimes I am worried they make it too sweet.
+And I am always worried they make it too sweet.
 And other times I simply would rather not pay for coffee, too!

-Here’s why you will love this easy vanilla syrup:
+Why you’ll love this easy vanilla syrup

 • The recipe has only three ingredients.
 You probably have them in your kitchen already!